ElektraInitiative/libelektra/doc/tutorials/plugins.md

 Important is that you pass the information which packages are found as boolean.
 The plugin will actually be added iff all of the `DEPENDENCIES` are true.

-Note that no code should be outside of `if (DEPENDENCY_PHASE)` thus it would be executed twice otherwise.
+Note that no code should be outside of `if (DEPENDENCY_PHASE)`.
+It would be executed twice otherwise.
 The only exception is `add_plugin` which *must* be called twice to successfully add a plugin.

 If your plugin makes use of [compilation variants](/doc/tutorials/compilation-variants.md)